nalves599/bling-bank-sirs-project/REPORT.md

 This first step is simulating the sharing of a secret between the user and the server, which will be used in the next steps.
 This was not needed to do, since it says in the project description that this key is assumed to be shared, but we decided to do it anyway, since it allowed us to have a more extensive and realistic implementation.

-We are assuming that the email is secure, and that the user has access to it.
+We are assuming that the email is secure and that the user has access to it.
 This approach in a real world scenario could be replaced by the user going to the bank and getting the security codes in person.
-There is no truly secure way to exchange the shared-secret to the user, even if the exchange is done in person, another person could be faking the user or steal the shared-secret.
+There is no truly secure way to exchange the shared-secret to the user, even if the exchange is done in person, another person could steal the shared-secret.

 Another way this exchange could be done was using the Diffie-Hellman (DH) key exchange protocol.
 It would be really interesting to implement this protocol, but it was not possible due to time constraints.

-This secret is stored encrypted in the database, so that if the database is compromised, the shared-secret is not compromised.
+This secret is stored encrypted in the database so, if the database is compromised, the shared-secret is not compromised.
 If the database is compromised, all the systems that use the database are compromised, so the shared-secret is not the only problem.
 (TODO)

 ##### Login